The classification of 2-connected 7-manifolds: Introduction

 To define an analogue when $p_M$ is not a torsion class we have to let it take values not modulo 28 but modulo the integer $\dM = \gcd(\frac{\tilde d_\pi}{4}, 28)$, depending on the divisibility of $p_M$ modulo torsion as above.
 Moreover, the generalisation is not simply a constant in $\Q/\dM\Z$ but a function.

-Now suppose that $W$ is a spin coboundary of $M$, and that there exists $n \in H^4(W)$ such that the image of $p_W - d_\pi n$ under the restriction map $H^4(W) \to H^4(M)$ is a torsion class; equivalently $jn \in \divsp$.
-(If $W$ is 3-connected then such $n$ exist, and any spin $M$ has 3-connected coboundaries: see the start of Section \ref{subsec:coboundaries}).
-We define
+To define the generalised Eells-Kuiper invariant $\EK_M$, suppose that $W$ is a spin coboundary of $M$ and that there exists $n \in H^4(W)$ such that the image of $p_W - d_\pi n$ under the restriction map $j \colon H^4(W) \to H^4(M)$ is a torsion class; equivalently $j(n) \in \divsp$.
+If $W$ is 3-connected then such $n$ exist and any spin $M$ has 3-connected coboundaries: see the start of Section~\ref{ss:coboundaries}.
+Since $j(p_W - d_\pi n)$ is torsion we can define (\cf \eqref{eq:g_W-explicit})

-and extend $\gr_W$ to a function $\divsp \to \Q/\tdf \Z$ by the transformation rule \eqref{eq:ek_rule_28}.
+and then extend $\gr_W$ to a function $\divsp \to \Q/\tdf \Z$ by the transformation rule \eqref{eq:TR}.
 Then $\gr_W$ is independent of the choices of $n$.
-The following lemma (\cf \eqref{eq:compare}) implies that $\EK_M := \gr_W \mmod \dM$ is independent of the choice of $W$, and functorial.
+The following lemma (\cf \eqref{eq:compare}) implies that the residue $\EK_M := \gr_W \mmod \dM$ is independent of the choice of $W$, and functorial.